noxasch/flutter_app_widget/app_widget/README.md

 ### Widget Storage and Caching
 This plugin doesn't dictate on how to handle widget update/storage/caching.
-It simply for provide necessary api in case dev want to handle most of those thing on flutter/dart.
+It simply provide api to manage the widget from flutter.

 ### Table Of Content